Arthri/HelpopPlugin/docs/index.md

-# HelpopPlugin
+# Helpop Plugin
-HelpopPlugin is a [TShock] plugin that enables cross-server reports or calls for help.
+Helpop Plugin is a [TShock] plugin that enables cross-server reports or calls for help.

 ## Features
 So far, its features include: